mikekchar/df-invisible-gs/README.md

       this as a modified setup in the event of a bug showing up for Bay12.
   - [X] Add a license file that Github will recognise.
     - Unfortunately, there is no public domain option for Github.
-Most countries don't allow putting working directly into the public domain, so I have also allowed people to choose to use my changes under a CC0-1.0 license.
+Most countries don't allow putting work directly into the public domain, so I have also allowed people to choose to use my changes under a CC0-1.0 license.
 It's the best I can do.
 I wish there was a better upstream license.
   - [ ] Write a script that parses the `tile_page_*` files and produces transparent PNGs.
     - They should be the correct dimensions.
 I hope I can actually figure it out from this.
 I don't really want to base it on dimensions of the actual PNGs